HurleyWong/gridsome-starter-notes-hurley/content/posts/gatsby-vs-gridsome.md

 ## JAMstack

-If you still have not use static websites, then I think it is necessary for you to try.
+If you still have not use static websites, then I think now is the best time for you to try.
 Static sites, or what we call JMAstack, have become very popular recently.

 The term JAMstack was first proposed by Netlify, and it stands for: